shreyas-jk/Amazon-Review-Scrapper/README.md

 # Amazon Review Scrapper

 Using this repository, you can retrieve customer review from Amazon without any coding.
-Passing approriates parameters, you'll be able to run the script and get all reviews with an ease.
+Passing approriates parameters, you'll be able to run the script and get all reviews with ease.

 | Parameter | Decription |
 | ------ | ------ |